OctopusDeploy/blog/blog/2019-03/autoapprove-database-deployments/index.md

 ---
-title: Auto Approvals in your Automated Database Deployment Process
+title: Automatic Approvals in your Automated Database Deployment Process
 description: In this post, we will examine some techniques on how to auto approve database changes to stop overwhelming your DBAs.
 author: bob.walker@octopus.com
 visibility: public